This course is open for applications.

-If you have an HND or Foundation Degree in Electrical and Electronic Engineering with all Merits in the final year, you would normally join the second year of the full-time course or the third year of the part-time course.
+If you have an HND or Foundation Degree in Electrical and Electronic Engineering with all Merits in the final year, you will normally join the second year of the full-time course or the third year of the part-time course.

-If you do not have all Merits in the final year or have studied a different but closely related subject, we will consider your application and if we cannot give you advanced entry we may be able to credit you with certain modules.
+If you do not have all Merits in the final year or have studied a different but closely related subject, we will consider your application, and if we cannot give you advanced entry we may be able to credit you with certain modules.

 In your application form, please list all the HNC, HND and Foundation Degree units that you have or are taking.

 If you are an international student and do not meet the academic or English language requirements to study this course, you can qualify by completing preparatory study at our International College.

 If you have not received your exam results, your offer from us will be conditional and will be subject to you achieving the tariff points/grades required for your course.